-Ulysses Grant has a unique role in American history, as a military leader who later become president in one of the nation’s most troubled decades.
-Here are 10 things you might not know about him—including who is really buried in his tomb.
+This weekend marks the 192nd birthday of Ulysses Grant, who played a unique role in American history.
+Here is a look at a military leader who later become president in one of the nation’s most troubled decades.

 Grant was the top commander for the Union side in the Civil War and became the 18th president after Andrew Johnson’s disastrous term.
 Recently, Grant’s eight years in office have been re-evaluated after receiving poor marks for decades.